diku-dk/EventBenchmark/README.md

 ### <a name="performance"></a>Driver Performance

-The project DriverBench can run simulated workload to test the driver scalability.
+The project DriverBench can run simulated workloads to test the driver scalability.
 That is, the driver's ability to submit more requests as more computational resources are added.

-There are three impediments that refrain the driver from scaling:
+There are three impediments that can refrain the driver from scaling:

 - (a) Insufficient computational resources
 - (b) Contended workload
 - (c) The target platform

-(a) can be mitigated with more CPUs and memory (to hold data in memory if necessary).
+(a) can be mitigated with more CPUs and storage (e.g., to hold data in memory if necessary).

 (b) does not occur if uniform distribution is used.
 However, when using non-uniform distribution, the task is tricky because there could be some level of synchronization in the driver to make sure updates to a product are linearizable.
 Adjusting the zipfian constant can alleviate the problem in case non-uniform distribution is really necessary.